donkirkby/live-py-plugin/README.md

 -------------------------

 1. Install [GNU Emacs][emacs] if you don't already have it.
+2. It's probably easiest to [install MELPA][melpa] and then use that to install the `live-py-mode` package.
+That will make it easy to upgrade and to install other packages.
+If you install with MELPA, you can skip the rest of these instructions.
-2. Clone the latest version of the live-py Emacs mode:
+3. To install without MELPA, clone the latest version of the live-py Emacs mode:

         git clone https://github.com/donkirkby/live-py-plugin.git

-3. Copy the Emacs Lisp file and the supporting Python files into a directory which is in your Emacs `load-path`.
+4. Copy the Emacs Lisp file and the supporting Python files into a directory which is in your Emacs `load-path`.
 For example:

         cd live-py-plugin